-Parents are also entitled to request part time education until the term after the child reaches the age of 5.
-In such instances they should discuss details with the Head Teacher.
+4. Parents are also entitled to request part time education until the term after the child reaches the age of 5.
+In such instances they should discuss details with the Headteacher.

-There will be a programme of visits and induction, details of which will be released shortly after Offer Letters have been sent out by the LA.
+The school will organise a transitional programme of visits and induction, details of which will be released shortly after Offer Letters have been sent out by the LA.

-5. Over- Subscription
+5. Over-subscription

 If there are more applications than places available priority for places will be given according to the following over-subscription criteria.

-The oversubscription criteria take no account of the parents'/carers' order of preference and applications for each school named by the parents/carers will be ranked according to the criteria set out below:
+The over-subscription criteria take no account of the parents'/carers' order of preference and applications for each school named by the parents/carers.

-Please note that children with a statement of special educational needs (Education Health Care Plan) that name The Heights Primary as a preference will be allocated a place above all other applicants.
+Please note that children with a statement of special educational needs (SEN) or Education Health & Care (EHC) plan that names The Heights Primary School will be allocated a place above all other applicants.